itsjfx/node-steam-bot-manager-ng/README.md

 ## What is this inventory api thing

-It's an inventory api for Steam with some advanced features... that's also pending a rewrite instead of being a fork.
-Ignore it if you don't want to use it as it is entirely optional.
+It's an inventory api for Steam with some advanced features.
+Link here: https://github.com/itsjfx/node-steam-inventory-api-ng Ignore it if you don't want to use it as it is entirely optional.

 ## Confirmation polling